John L. Balderston

-John L. Balderston (October 22, 1889, in Philadelphia – March 8, 1954, in Los Angeles) was an American playwright and screenwriter best remembered for his horror and fantasy scripts.
+John L. Balderston (October 22, 1889 – March 8, 1954) was an American playwright and screenwriter best remembered for his horror and fantasy scripts.
 He wrote the 1926 play Berkeley Square and the 1927 American adaptation of the 1924 play Dracula.

 Biography

+John L. Balsterston was born in Philadelphia on October 22, 1889.

 Journalist

 Balderston began his career as a journalist in 1912 while still a student at Columbia University; he worked as the New York correspondent for The Philadelphia Record.
 He worked as European war correspondent during World War I for the McClure Newspaper Syndicate, then was director of information in England and Ireland for the US Committee on Public Information.
 In 1916, he wrote The Brooke Kerith, about the life of Jesus, with George More.
 In 1919, he wrote the play The Genius of the Marne.
 Balderston co-authored "Cross-Styx, A Morality Playlet for the Leisure Class," a part of the Dutch Treat Club's 1920 annual dinner extravaganza written by him, Fred Dayton, Rae Irvin, Berton Braley, James Montgomery Flagg with music by Arthur Samuels.
 Deems Taylor and Arthur Samuels were at the Steinways.
 From 1920 to 1923, he was the editor of The Outlook magazine in London and then head of the London bureau for the New York World from 1923 to 1931.
 Balderston left journalism in 1931 when the New York World ceased publication.